system-upgrade

 - observe the upgrade:

-- it seems deleting the jobs that are stuck is tolerated by the controller, but being patient (default poll interval is 15 minutes) is preferred
+kubectl get all -n system-upgrade - it seems deleting the jobs that are stuck is tolerated by the controller, but being patient (default poll interval is 15 minutes) is preferred